 Our curiosity was piqued.
 However, because Guinness is a mostly opaque liquid, we can only see what’s happening near the outer edge of the glass.
 We can’t see all those bubbles rising in the middle of the glass—unless we use CFD, of course.
 Challenge accepted.

-Instead of showing the liquid flow patterns as in some of the previous studies, we chose to use computation fluid dynamics (CFD) to show the motion of the bubbles – that is what we are looking at in the glass after all.
+Instead of showing the liquid flow patterns as in some of the previous studies, we chose to use computational fluid dynamics (CFD) to show the motion of the bubbles – that is what we are looking at in the glass after all.

 Figure 2: Each bubble is color coded.
 That color stays with the bubble throughout the entire simulation; this color coding helps to visualize the circulation patterns within the glass.